- Outdoor Seating

 Upcoming Events at Beatties Ford Road Regional

-Join us for this inclusive program filled with stories, songs, and activities specifically designed for individuals with sensory integration challenges and developmental and adaptability difficulties.
+Join us for this storytime filled with stories, songs, and activities specifically designed for adults with autism spectrum disorders, sensory integration issues, or other developmental disabilities.

 Explore books and stories in creative ways through interactive activities including math, science, games, and more!
 In this Story Explorers program, we will read The True Story of the Three Little Pigs and learn about construction and architecture!